Eye Exams for Active Duty Family Members

 You can get routine eye exams from any TRICARE-authorized optometrist or ophthalmologist.

-- Network provider: No referral needed
+- Network provider (in your region): No referral needed

 - Non-network provider: If you don't have a referral from your primary care manager, you'll be using the point-of-service option